caracal-pipeline/caracal/README.rst

 Installation on (ILIFU) slurm environment
 =========================================

 The installation of CARACal on ilifu has been tried and tested on the Ubuntu 20.0 operating system, although, it should also work on other OS versions.
-On the login node, follow these instuctions:
+On the login node, follow these instructions:

 ..  code-block:: bash